 Distance from Brisbane CBD: 92 kms / Around 1.5 hours’ drive

 A firm favourite among many Brisbane family campers is Bestbrook Mountain Farmstay.
-Located on the way to Warwick, just 90 minutes from the Brisbane CBD, Bestbrook is a beautiful spot, surrounded by gorgeous mountain views of the Great Dividing Range, making it perfect for a camping trip.
+Located on the way to Warwick, just 90 minutes from the Brisbane CBD, Bestbrook is a beautiful spot, surrounded by gorgeous mountain views of the Great Dividing Range, making it one of the perfect camp sites near Brisbane.

 There is plenty to do here for all sorts of campers.
 Being a farmstay, there are plenty of animal related activities such as milking the cows, feeding the animals, horse riding, whip cracking, wagon rides, and you even try a billy tea with some damper.
 A creek runs through the property which is great for a splash or to catch yabbies.
 Other activities include bushwalking and bike riding.